Affiliation and designations

 Detailed information on the requirements for registration on this level is also provided in the Rules of Affiliation document.

 Applicants for this level must also complete the General ACRP (CGMP or CMTP) Application Form.
-Applicants who do not hold a relevant SAQA recognised qualification as referred to in the Rules of Affiliation document, also need to complete the Advanced RPL Application form.

 Level 4 - Religious Specialist

 Applicants for this level must also complete the General ACRP (CGMP or CMTP) Application Form.
 It is not possible to be awarded this designation unless the applicant is the holder of a Master’s degree or doctorate.
-The designation is directly awarded to applicants holding a SAQA recognised Master’s degree or Doctorate.

 Levels of designation under CPSC